modypy/modypy/docs/api/blocks.rst

     :class:`modypy.blocks.linear.LTISystem` class for linear time-invariant
     systems in the typical state-space formulation.

+Discrete-Time blocks (:mod:`modypy.blocks.discrete`)
+    are special blocks for use in discrete-time or mixed systems.

 Electro-mechanical blocks (:mod:`modypy.blocks.elmech`)
     are useful for modelling electro-mechanical systems.
 The main constituent of this module currently is the :class:`modypy.blocks.elmech.DCMotor` class for